How Long for Spray Paint to Dry on Wood: Comprehensive Guide

 Common Problems and Solutions

 • Tacky Surface: If the paint remains tacky for too long, it may be due to high humidity or insufficient drying time between coats.
-Move the piece to a drier environment and ensure adequate drying time.
+Move the piece to a drier area and ensure adequate drying time.

 Conclusion